PaulW/rp2040-keyboard-converter/README.md

 ## Licence

 The project is licensed under **GPLv3** or later.
-Pico-SDK and TinyUSB stack have their own license respectively.
+Pico-SDK and TinyUSB stack have their own license respectively, and as such remain intact in any included portions of code from those shared resources.

 ## Building